wp-plugins/bp-profile-search/readme.txt

 * enable the toggle form feature;

-* select the profile fields to include in the search form (currently the *datebox* profile fields are not supported);
+* select the profile fields to include in the search form (the *datebox* profile fields are not supported);

 * if your extended profiles include a birth date field, enable the Age Range search, so your visitors can specify the minimum and maximum age for their search;